-- Development of new sensors and systems that address Arctic observing needs
+- Deployment and integration of new sensors and systems that address Arctic observing needs

-- Upgrades to existing platforms and sensors to permit deployment in the Arctic
+- Upgrades to existing platforms, docks and sensors to permit deployment in the Arctic

 - Explorations of autonomous behaviors appropriate for the Arctic environment

 - Novel sensing strategies employing complementary observation types or platforms